Rams–Seahawks rivalry: 2017–2020: Sean McVay era begins in L.A.

 Starting the 2018 season, the two teams met in Seattle during week 5.
-Early on in the game, tensions began to run high after an early scuffle between both benches after Rams wide receiver Brandin Cooks suffered an injury resulting from a controversial head-on collision from Seahawks safety Tedric Thompson, though no penalty was given to Seattle.
+Early on in the game, tensions began to run high after an early scuffle led to both benches clearing after Rams wide receiver Brandin Cooks suffered an injury resulting from a controversial head-on collision from Seahawks safety Tedric Thompson, though no penalty was given to Seattle.
 The Rams held on, not to the same intensity as the season prior, but managed to pull off the victory nonetheless with a final score of 36–31.
 During the week 10 game in Los Angeles, Rams defensive tackle Aaron Donald managed a strip sack of Russell Wilson during the 3rd quarter and managed to recover the ball as he ran out of bounds.
 Prior to going off the field, Seahawks center Justin Britt threw Donald to the ground, prompting a retaliatory punch from Donald after Britt had also thrown a punch at Rams cornerback Nickell Robey-Coleman.
-The altercation escalated quickly as Seahawks offensive lineman J.R.
+The altercation escalated quickly into a full scale brawl as Seahawks offensive lineman J.R.
 Sweezy and Rams cornerback Troy Hill also began throwing punches at one another.
-Seahawks’ lineman Austin Calitro and Rams’ Defensive End Ethan Westbrooks would have to be separated by officials after also engaging into a fight.
+Seahawks’ lineman Austin Calitro and Rams’ Defensive End Ethan Westbrooks had to be separated by officials after also engaging into a separate fight.
 Both benches would continue to clear until Sean McVay, Zac Taylor, Doug Baldwin, Jordan Simmons, and Michael Brockers intervened on both sides to mollify the altercation.
-Following the Rams' 33–31 victory, another large altercation took place at midfield following the game between multiple players as Donald and Britt continued to antagonize one another as both benches cleared.
+Following the Rams' 33–31 victory, another large altercation took place at midfield following the game between multiple players as Donald and Britt continued to antagonize one another, erupting into another brawl as both benches cleared.
 Donald and Britt would each receive a $20,000 fine from the league for the altercation.
 The Rams would go on to complete their first season sweep of the Seahawks since 2015, en route to a 13–3 record and a Super Bowl LIII appearance.
-Seattle managed to be the runners-up of the division with their 10–6 record and managed a Wild Card berth against the Dallas Cowboys, though they would go on to lose 22–24.
+Seattle managed to finish the season as division runners-up with their 10–6 record, managing a Wild Card berth against the Dallas Cowboys, though they would go on to lose 22–24.